Bobitsmagic/FmcHelper/Documentation/main.typ

 the identity function.

 = IndexCube
-We are in need of class that represents a 3 by 3 rubiks cube.
 The IndexCube stores the permuation and orientation state of the corners and edges seperately.

 == Edge Permuation